The descent spectral sequence for topological modular forms: Synthetic differentials and the Omnibus Theorem

 \begin{proposition} Let $X$ be a synthetic spectrum.
 Suppose that $X$ is $\tau$-complete and that the signature spectral sequence converges strongly.
 Let $x \in \uE_2^{n,s}$.
 Then the following are equivalent. \begin{letterenum} \item The class $x$ is a permanent cycle, i.e., all differentials on $x$ vanish. \item The class $x$ lifts to $\oppi_{n,s}X$. \end{letterenum} \end{proposition} \begin{proof} We may again apply $\sigma$ using that $\sigma$ preserves limits, so for the rest of the proof we work with filtered spectra.
 The strong convergence of the underlying spectral sequence is equivalent to the strong convergence of the $\tau$-Bockstein spectral sequence.
 Consider $x$ as an element of $\uE_1^{n,s,0}$.
 Note that the map from the $\tau$-BSS to the $1$-truncated $\tau$-BSS for~$X$ is given on $\uE_1$-pages by the projection onto filtration $0$.
 As a result, $x$ lifts to $\oppi_{n,s}X$ if and only if $x$ as an element in $\uE_1^{n,s,0}$ is a permanent cycle.
 Using the identifications of \cref{lem:diff_in_BSS}, we find that $x$ defines a permanent cycle in the $\tau$-BSS if and only if it does in the underlying spectral sequence.
 This proves the claim. \end{proof}

 \begin{remark} As noted in the proofs, the theorems of this section are actually results about filtered spectra.
-In particular, one can apply these results much more generally than just synthetic spectra: the exact same arguments go through in the setting of an adjunction $\FilSp \rightleftarrows \C$ as discussed in \cref{ssec:filtered_spectra}.
-If the right adjoint $\C \to \FilSp$ preserves filtered colimits, then it in particular preserves $\tau$-inversion, so that one could also obtain a non-truncated Omnibus Theorem in this way. \end{remark}
+In particular, one can apply these results much more generally than just synthetic spectra: the exact same arguments go through in the setting of an adjunction $\FilSp \rightleftarrows \C$ as discussed in \cref{ssec:filtered_spectra}. \end{remark}